Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 1. Create a new Quarto Document, title it “Group Document” and save it as group_document.qmd

-2. Using markdown headers, create one section for each group member, incl. yourself.
+2. Using markdown headers, create one section for each group member (including yourself).
 Here, you can use your names, student ids or whatever you deem appropriate

 3. Again in the Environment pane, make sure you are in the git tab and then tick the box next to group_document.qmd.
-If you do not see the document in this window after saving, refresh the browser and it should appear.
+As before, click the refresh button if you can’t see it.

 4. Click Commit